aptos-labs/aptos-core/developer-docs-site/docs/issues-and-workarounds.md

 #### Workaround

-This likely means that the state of the install is out of sync with the saved terraform state file located in the storage bucket.  (configured during `terraform init` statement).
-This could happen if the cluster or other components were deleted outside of terraform.
-Or if terraform had an error and did not finish.
+This likely means that the state of the install is out of sync with the saved terraform state file located in the storage bucket (configured during `terraform init` statement).
+This could happen if the cluster or other components were deleted outside of terraform, or if terraform had an error and did not finish.
 Use the following commands to check the state.
 Delete the state that is related to the error message.
 You will likely need to run terraform destroy, clean up the environment, and run the terraform script again.

   ```
   terraform state list